WeAreDev3/lockdown/docs/api.md

 - `email`: the user's email, for verification
 - `username`: the user's username
-- `hash`: the user's password hashed with client PBKDF2
+- `clientHash`: the user's password hashed with client PBKDF2
 - `salt`: the random salt used forclient hashing
 - `iter`: the number of iterations used in client PBKDF2
 - `keyLength`: the key length for client PBKDF2